mpv-player/mpv/DOCS/man/en/options.rst

     Load a Lua script.
 You can load multiple scripts by separating them with commas (``,``).

+``--lua-opts=key1=value1,key2=value2,...``
+    Set options for scripts.
+A Lua script can query an option by key.
+If an option is used and what semantics the option value has depends entirely on the loaded Lua scripts.
+Values not claimed by any scripts are ignored.

 ``--mc=<seconds/frame>``
     Maximum A-V sync correction per frame (in seconds)